"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 Avoid using Flash as the only means to access content

-Flash will not play at all on iOS devices (iPad, iPhone, iPod Touch) and Adobe has discontinued Flash development for all mobile devices.
-Search engines have problems finding Flash websites.
+Flash content can be a problem on the Web.
+It will not play at all on iOS devices (iPad, iPhone, iPod Touch) and Adobe has discontinued Flash development for ALL mobile devices.
+Many users with disabilities, including those that use screen readers, have problems with Flash.
+Some search engines have problems finding Flash websites.

 HTML5 is a better alternative to Flash.
 It is an open standard, uses less bandwidth and is more accessible than Flash.
 HTML 5 now even has the ability to embed video.

-- Visual disabilities: Create web pages with proper formatting for screen reader ease of use.
+- Visual disabilities: Create web pages with proper formatting such as headings and alternative text for screen reader software ease of use.

-- Hearing disabilities: Caption video, provide text transcripts for audio content.
+- Hearing disabilities: Caption video and/or provide text transcripts for audio content.

-- Motor disabilities: Provide a way for users to skip repetitive content, such as skip nav links.
+- Motor disabilities: Provide a way for users to skip repetitive content, such as proper use of headings.

 - Cognitive disabilities: Use headings to outline the important points of content.